R3BRootGroup/R3BRoot/neuland/digitizing/readme.md

 [TOC]

-The Digitizing module of NeuLAND (`R3B::Neuland::Digitizer`) acts as an layer between the Geant4 generated `R3BNeulandPoint` and the real physical data `R3BNeulandHit`.
+The Digitizing module of NeuLAND (`R3B::Neuland::Digitizer`) acts as a layer between the Geant4 generated `R3BNeulandPoint` and the real physical data `R3BNeulandHit`.
 The point data generated from the simulation engine contains the energy deposition of different particles.
 However, the physical hit data calculated through the \ref neuland_cal "calibration" process don't distinguish the energy depositions among different particles.
 And the resulting energy deposition of the hit data normally represents total energy deposition of the event.
-There are other effects from both the scintillators and digitizing channels that could influence times, positions and energies of the final hit. the following sections include detailed information how the digitizing module helps to imitate the real physical processes and reduce the difference between the simulated data and the real data.
+There are other effects from both the scintillators and digitizing channels that could influence times, positions and energies of the final hit.
+The following sections include detailed information how the digitizing module helps to imitate the real physical processes and reduce the difference between the simulated data and the real data.

 The technical programming details of this module are explained in the following document: